 AMOS’ FIRST BOOK titled HEALING THE DIVIDE is a bold call to understand Jesus according to the earliest lineage of Christian Mystics—a call to transform our dualistic minds and heal a divided Church.

-AMOS’ NEXT BOOK is titled PRIMORDIAL FREEDOM: MEDITATIONS ON MYSTICAL PASSAGES OF THE BIBLE.
-It is being illustrated by Beth Wilson and is scheduled for publication in 2016.
+AMOS’ NEXT BOOK is titled PRIMORDIAL FREEDOM: MEDITATIONS ON MYSTICAL PASSAGES OF SCRIPTURE and is scheduled for publication in 2016.
 Stay tuned for details!!

 RICH LEWIS’ NEXT BOOK CO-AUTHORED WITH AMOS is titled CENTERING PRAYER JOURNEY: DISCOVERING AND MIRRORING THE DYNAMIC UNION OF THE HISTORIC JESUS AND THE DIVINE CHRIST and is scheduled for publication in 2019.
 Stay tuned for details!